Cargo Shipment Assistance

 - Marine terminal operators.

-Matters beyond the Commission’s jurisdiction may be referred to a more suitable governmental or private agency, or returned to the complainant.
+Matters beyond the Commission’s jurisdiction will be returned to the complainant and may suggest a more suitable governmental or private agency.

 Often, CADRS is able to help solve the shipping problem.
 In some cases, matters remain unresolved and proceed to litigation.
 In general, however, CADRS efforts help the parties understand and clarify the issues in a dispute.